• Skip to primary navigation

 Central America · April 26, 2019

-The hike takes about six hours including the roundtrip bus ride.
-All of the tour companies offer two different time options, early in the morning, and around 2:00 in the afternoon.
+All of the tour companies offer two different time options: early in the morning and around 2:00 in the afternoon.
 After our Tikal Sunrise Tour, we’d had enough early mornings and decided to book the afternoon hike.

 Pacaya Volcano Hike - the beginning of the trail